 Griselda is a small Java application that generates procedural shapes using a 2D turtle.
 The turtle contructs a “skeleton” of straight line segments.
 A bezier curve is generated for each segment of the turtle path; the curve is then modified by various morph actions using sliders - one for control point angles, and another for control point lengths.
-This allows the creation of complex forms, and is useful in exploring 2D geometry and symmetry.
-A screenshot is worth a thousand words, so here is the Cycloid module...
+Griselda generates precise geometry, and allows far greater control over the bezier curves than found in conventional drawing programs.
+Griselda is modular, each module being assigned its own tab.
+Here is the PolyRoll module...

 Griselda was never intended as a fully fledged drawing program but as a utility for PostScript programs such as Adobe Illustrator where attributes for stoke, colour and fill are easily applied.
 An example is shown below.

 Above: preliminary design for artwork “Cosmic Seed”.
-The Star module was used to create three suns; the number of points for each sun was set at 24, 48 and 96 respectively.
-The points were twisted using the morphers.
-Each sun was then imported into Adobe Illustrator and shaded.
+The Star module was used to create three “suns”.
+The number of points for each star was set at 24, 48 and 96 respectively.
+The inner radius of the second star was set to the outer radius of the first star; whilst the the inner radius of the third star was set to the outer radius of the second star.
+A “TWIST” morph action was applied the bezier curves.
+Each star was then imported into Adobe Illustrator and shaded.

 Griselda can also be used to create spirals, shells, spirograph patterns (of the kind found on Bank Notes) and countless other shapes...

-The Sprira Mirabilis (last image in the sequence above), shows the remarkable features of a sunflower floret; there are two sets of equiangular spirals: a clockwise set of 34 sprials and an anti-clockwise set of 21 spirals.
+The Sprira Mirabilis (last image), shows the remarkable features of a sunflower floret; there are two sets of equiangular spirals: a clockwise set of 34 sprials and an anti-clockwise set of 21 spirals.
 These are Fibonnacci numbers, which, like the golden ratio, appear throughout nature.
 Fibonnacci spiral sets are also found in the pine cone (8 and 5); and the pineapple (13 and 8).
 You can create all of these using the EquiSpi module.
 Note that clockwise and anti-clockwise are measured moving from the center outwards.

 The following diagram shows the method for control point construction in Griselda.
 The skeleton (red) is contructed by a 2D turtle.
 Angle delta is the exterior angle turned by the turtle at each vertex (anchor point).
 Co-ordinates for Bezier control points CP1 and CP2 are calculated as a fraction of delta.